Consumer Rights As Per Consumer Protection Act 1986

-Consumer protection Act provides Consumer Rights to prevent consumers from fraud or specified unfair practices.
+Consumer Protection Act provides Consumer Rights to prevent consumers from fraud or specified unfair practices.
 These rights ensure that consumers can make better choices in the marketplace and get help with complaints.

 1. Right to Safety :

-- Meaning: Consumers has right to be protected against products and services which are hazardous to health, life and property.
+- Meaning: Consumers has the right to be protected against products and services which are hazardous to health, life and property.

 - Example: Electrical appliances without ISI mark may cause serious injuries.
 While offering iron into the market, the uses of iron should be mentioned with that product.

 The other five Consumer Protection Rights are as follows:

 2. Right to Get Information: This is an act to give for setting out the practical management of Right to information for citizens to acquire the data under control of public jurisdictions, in order to develop clarity and responsibility in the working of every public authority, the organisation of a central information Commission and State Information.

 3. Right to Choose: The meaning of Right to Choose as per the Consumer Protection Act 1986 is ‘the right to be assured, wherever possible, to have access to a variety of goods and services at competitive prices’.

 4. Right to be Heard: This right says that the complaints of customers should be understood by the seller.
 And it also allows them to be heard before the sessions and consumer panels.
 Right to be heard is one of the rights granted to consumers by the consumer protection act.